 It’s not just calories or the amount of carbohydrate you eat but the quality of it.
 Natural foods have many benefits over highly-processed or synthetic products.
 They are naturally richer in vitamins, minerals and fibre in formats that your body is easily able to recognise and absorb.

-Tour de France riders, who are burning upwards of 5000 calories per day, still stick to natural whole foods for the greater part of their diet, employing team Chefs and mobile kitchens to prepare fresh, natural food from scratch.
+Tour de France riders, who are biking and burning upwards of 5000 calories per day, still stick to natural whole foods for the greater part of their diet, employing team Chefs and mobile kitchens to prepare fresh, natural and nutritional food from scratch.

 4. Go for the good fats

 Fat often gets a bad rap - but not all fats are equal.